MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-covid-19-tracking.md

    ![Screenshot of the Covid-19 US Tracking Report sign-in dialog.](media/service-connect-to-covid-19-tracking/service-covid-19-us-tracking-report-signin-dialog.png)

    The report will connect to the data sources and be populated with up-to-date data.
-During this time the activity monitor will turn.
+During this time you will see sample data and that refresh is in progress.

    ![Covid-19 US Tracking Report refresh in progress](media/service-connect-to-covid-19-tracking/service-covid-19-us-tracking-report-refresh-monitor.png)